Wolox/tech-guides/frontend/vue/style-guide.md

 ### Passing props to children component

-When we wanna send a static value, we're going to avoid the **v-bind** directive.
+When we wanna send a static string value, we're going to avoid the **v-bind** directive.

 ```pug
 // bad